KaiStraka/galaxy-classification-cnn/README.md

 **GalModel.py**: includes GalCNN class and image preperation functions, gets called by all other files.

 1    **gal_train.py**: training loop utilizing the training subset.
-Select the amount of epochs to train for (Line 23) and let it run.
+Select the amount of epochs to train for (line 23) and let it run.
 The trained model will be saved as "galaxy_model1.pth", my particular trained model file is also uploaded in the repository.
 Note all three training, validation and test files will print start and end times along with their respective info.

 2    **gal_validation.py**: validates the trained model on a separate validation subset and gives an accuracy and loss reading.

-3 **gal_test.py**: similar to validation, it runs the trained model on another separate subset and gives an accuracy and loss reading.
+3    **gal_test.py**: similar to validation, it runs the trained model on another separate test subset and gives an accuracy and loss reading.

 4    **gal_classifier.py**: classifies locally stored images.
-Input the desired image path (Line 17) and let it run.
+Input the desired image path (line 17) and let it run.
 A prediction and confidence percentage will be printed.

-Through many iterations, a final [testing] Accuracy of ~ 75.2 % and Loss of ~ 0.67 was achieved.
+Through many iterations, a final [testing] accuracy of ~ 75.2 % and loss of ~ 0.67 was achieved.
 These values are not intended to be extraordinary, the goal of this project was to become familiar with CNNs and image classification, that goal was achieved.
 Attached are some images and their respective predictions.
-Note these images are from a completely unrelated dataset.
+Note these images are from a completely novel dataset.

 <img width="927" height="364" alt="galML examples" src="https://github.com/user-attachments/assets/27540927-d560-4eed-bc17-6b687479f9aa" />